Stalruth/SableyeBot4/migration.md

 Sableye Bot currently accepts two different kinds of commands:

-- Content Commands: These are the old commands we all know and love, which would be sent as a message and the bot would respond to that message.
+- Message Content Commands: These are the old commands we all know and love, which would be sent as a message and the bot would respond to that message.

     Exacmples include `//dt Sableye` and `//sprite Yveltal`.